 Find a list of naturally gluten-free foods and high-fiber, gluten-free foods to help your family make good food choices for your child with celiac disease.

-Watch this video to learn more about the differences between various gluten-related disorders including celiac disease, wheat allergies, and non-celiac gluten sensitivity, and why you should always consult a doctor before going gluten-free.
+Watch this video to learn more about the differences between various gluten-related disorders, including celiac disease, wheat allergies, and non-celiac gluten sensitivity.

 For Children and Teens

 GIKids provides easy to understand information about the treatment and management of these pediatric digestive conditions for children and parents.

 Is committed to improving the nation's health and advancing the profession of dietetics through research, education and advocacy.

 AGA includes more than 16,000 members from around the globe who are involved in all aspects of the science, practice and advancement of gastroenterology.

 NASPGHAN strives to improve the care of infants, children and adolescents with digestive disorders by promoting advances in clinical care, research and education.

 Abbott Nutrition is a worldwide leader in nutrition science, research and development.
 It produces a number of gluten-free products.

 The AAP is committed to the optimal physical, mental, and social health and well-being for all infants, children, adolescents, and young adults.